MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 ---
 title: Drill down and drill up in a visualization
-description: This document shows how to drill down in a visualization in Microsoft Power BI service and Power BI Desktop.
+description: This document shows how to drill down in a visualization in the Microsoft Power BI service and Power BI Desktop.
 author: mihart
 manager: kvivek
 ms.reviewer: ''